 How to Identify Whisker Stress in Cats

 Whisker stress is a very real problem in many domestic cats around the world.
 I know what you’re thinking, “Whisker stress?
-Good Lord, what can my cat possibly have to be stressed about?”
+Good Lord, how can my cat possibly be stressed about whiskers?”

 Whisker Stress is when a cat attempts to eat and his whiskers touch the edges of the bowl.
 This can be upsetting to many cats and result in some serious mental and physical disorders.